Enkidu-6/tor-ddos/README.md

 Practically all linux systems come with iptables or more recently with nftables which basically does the same and more.
 So you won't need to install iptables.
 Just type **iptables -V** .
 If you see a version, you have it.
 The same with ipset .
 An **ipset -v** will do the job.
 In some rare cases you may not have ipset installed and installing it is as simple as **apt-get ipset** or **yum install ipset** or...

-Last but not least, in most examples of iptables rules that you see, you don't see a mention of a **â€œtableâ€** or **-t** where our rules reside.
+Last but not least, in most examples of iptables rules that you see, you don't see a mention of a **table** or **-t** where our rules reside.
 When you don't mention a table, all rules will go to the default table which is **filter** and that's all good and fine and will do the job well.
 However, in order for the filter to work, you first have to have a connection.
 Accepting connections and then denying and cleaning up after them wastes a lot of resources.

 Controlled lab tests clearly show that when using **iptables INPUT** with **filter** table, one CPU at 100% can process about 600,000 packets per second.
 The same exact CPU when **iptables PREROUTING** is used can process almost 1.7 Million packets per second.
 So since every bit of CPU counts, We're going to use **PREROUTING in the mangle table**.
 You can use **raw** table as well but raw table doesn't recognize a lot of filter rules but mangle understands raw rules, filter rules PREROUTING rules and more, which means we can use what we already know and are familiar with and add a few things too.